Chat and Conversational English Practice on Skype

 We usually start with a topic.
 This can involve an article or short skit to get people to speak out loud.
 We try to give feedback on English pronunciation and English speaking skills, if you don't want any feedback, just say so.

 Skype - On Fridays (TGIF) - We meet up on Skype and you are invited to come along to relax and just chat about anything and everything.
-This is the best session for people new to Skype as we can try to answer any questions you may have
+This is the best session for people new to Skype and the Network, as we can try to answer any questions you may have.

 Sometimes we discuss the week's sessions and this gives everyone the chance to speak English freely.
 Common topics of conversation are: introductions, current events, food, books, movies, sports, hobbies, art, music, education, family, holidays, travel, and the weather (Lynne is British after all).